We decide to treat our Suzuki with electronic ignition but which one to choose is a bit more complicated than it looks!

 Not at all bad for 47 years!

-Project shots as we dig into this beauty
+Future parts shots as we dig into this beauty and try to build a classic Cafe Racer!

 This engine should be just the ticket for the Cafe Racer with the look we are going for.